 We naturally expect the products we buy to function properly as the manufacturer and seller have described them.
 Defects and safety misrepresentations can kill or seriously injure unsuspecting people, and it’s never OK when companies let that happen.

-At CaseyGerry, we hold companies accountable when their products harm consumers.
-One person is no match for a huge company – even when it’s clear that they must take responsibility – but a class of people has the power to win.
+Whether we represent one person in a personal injury lawsuit or a group of people in a class action case, we want to make sure that responsible parties are held accountable.
 CaseyGerry has led numerous class actions against manufacturers for defects that have hurt, endangered, or killed people.
-The firm’s attorneys hold leadership roles to ensure that those affected are heard and justice is served.
+The firm’s attorneys hold leadership roles to ensure that those affected are heard – and justice is served.

 CaseyGerry is also currently investigating defects involving ZF-TRW airbags, which can fail in a crash.
 The issue possibly stems from unwanted electrical signals produced by a crash that can disable the airbag control circuit within the passenger compartment.

 If you feel that you have been cheated, treated unfairly, or purchased something that did not conform to representations made by the company, contact us today to schedule a free, no-obligation consultation with one of our class action attorneys.
 We’ll discuss your experience and how we may be able to help you.